 It’s not like the world is going to get any more simple; in fact, it’s probably going to get worse.
 Even the average car is exponentially more complicated now than it was just five or ten years ago.

 All of this complication is getting worse too.
-Forbes states that there are 2.5 quintillion bytes of data created every day, but the ability to structure that data and categorize it in a way that is easy to interpret is something that hasn’t caught up with the times, meaning that the ability to derive any use from the masses of data we are creating has been left up to a very small amount of experts.
+Forbes states that there are 2.5 quintillion bytes of data created every day.
+But the ability to structure that data and categorize it in a way that is easy to interpret is something that hasn’t caught up with the times.
+It means the ability to derive any use from the masses of data we are creating has been left up to a very small amount of experts.

 The data of the future will require different tools and a different level of expert to really use those tools.
 Data scientists are well placed to be that change in the world.